zGoldthorpe/A-Mini/README.md

 `read` only accepts decimal integers, and `write` prints an integer in decimal in a single line to output.

 Every time a breakpoint is reached, the program stalls, and you can interface with its current state.

+### Metadata

+Metadata is provided to instructions, blocks, or the entire program via comments with a specified prefix:

+- `;#!arg: ...` pass `arg` to entire program (with value `...`)
+- `;@!arg: ...` pass `arg` to current basic block (with value `...`)
+- `;%!arg: ...` pass `arg` to current instruction (with value `...`)

+The value `...` is treated as a space-separated list of strings

+Instruction metadata can be passed from subsequent lines, so long as they are not preceded by
+- another instruction
+- a new label (and thus the start of a new basic block) In the former case, the metadata will be assigned to the most recent instruction.
+In the latter case, the metadata will not be assigned anywhere